 RecordPoint Checks Out

-RecordPoint products are continuously certified across globe in any point in time.
+RecordPoint products are continuously certified across the globe in any point in time.

 Provides internationally agreed principles and functional requirements for software used to create and manage digital information in office environments.

 Information and documentation — provides a high-level framework for records management workflow.
 The standard supersedes the Australian Standard for Records Management (AS4390:1996) from which it is derived.

 The American National Standards Institute is a private non-profit organization that oversees the development of voluntary consensus standards for products, services, processes, systems, and personnel in the United States.

 Public authorities are required to make ‘full and accurate records’ of their activities in accordance with the Public Records Act 2002 (the Act).
 This Information Standard, managed and administered by Queensland State Archives, helps public authorities meet their recordkeeping obligations under the Act.

 -The Sarbanes-Oxley Act of 2002 (often shortened to SarbOx or SOX) is legislation passed by the U.S. Congress to protect shareholders and the public from accounting errors and fraudulent practices in the enterprise, as well as improve the accuracy of corporate disclosures.

 The Victorian Electronic Records Strategy (VERS) is a standard that addresses the problem of capturing, managing and preserving electronic records.

 Aims to provide a comprehensive, but simple and easily understood set of requirements for a records system that is intended to be adaptable and applicable to divergent information and business activities, industry sectors and types of organization.
 It avoids a “one size fits all” approach to implementing a records management solution by establishing instead a definition of a common set of core services that are shared by many different types of records system, but which are also modular and flexible, allowing them to be incorporated into highly specialized and dedicated applications that might not previously have been acknowledged as records systems.